 The summer of 1963-64, 50 years ago, was the summer of surf music in Australia.
 Surf music dominated the charts and the Stomp dominated the dancefloors.

-Sound recordings with cultural, historical and aesthetic significance.
+Sound recordings of cultural and historical significance.

-These 78 rpm sleeves tell a story about the history of the Australian music industry.
+A visual history of the Australian music industry.

 Australian aviation pioneers are celebrated in popular songs.

 A national collection of jazz recordings and interviews.